-According to Reerink, Article 5.3 is often incorrectly applied to prevent interactions with the industry, to ban corporate social responsibility or ESG activities and to screen or exclude non-health delegates from COP, as ITGA representatives experienced during the most recent gathering of the FCTC parties in narrative risks becoming accepted as truth Panama last November.
+According to Reerink, Article 5.3 is often incorrectly applied to prevent interactions with the industry, to ban corporate social responsibility or ESG activities and to screen or exclude non-health delegates from COP, as ITGA representatives experienced during the Panama last November.

-Meanwhile, finding the economically viable alternatives to tobacco production the 11th Conference of the Parties (COP11) to described in Article 17 is more challenging than proponents suggest, according to Reerink.
+Meanwhile, finding the economically viable alternatives to tobacco production described in Article 17 is more challenging than proponents suggest, according to Reerink.
 The supply chains for other crops are often less developed than the tobacco supply chain, which includes well-organized extension services and a ready market to absorb the product.
 For example, while soybeans or corn may be suitable for tobacco-growing regions, these crops receive heavy subsidies in the international markets, which affects the ability of smaller countries to compete on quality and price.
 As Reerink noted, if a viable alternative to tobacco existed, farmers would need no regulatory prodding; they would have switched to it on their own accord.